Gareth Southgate's polka dot tie: Why England boss always wears one, who makes it & where to buy

 Where can I buy a polka dot tie?

-You can get one from Percival, but you can only pre-order as it won't be out until August.
+The tie can be pre-ordered from Percival, although it won't be available until August.

-Another option would be Matalan, who are selling it for £4, or John Lewis, who have reported massive increases in sales of their polka dot ties.
+Another option would be to purchases a similar-style tie from Matalan, who are selling it for £4, or John Lewis, who have reported massive increases in sales of their polka dot ties.